About me

 - i100 volunteer (part-time) with SC security clearance, UK National Cyber Security Centre, 2019-2020.

-- Visiting Scholar, Centre for Commercial Law Studies, Queen Mary University of London, 2019-2021.
+- Visiting scholar, Centre for Commercial Law Studies, Queen Mary University of London, 2019-2021.

 - Invited to join the judging